 - If that is not possible, within five working days of receipt of your complaint, we will send written acknowledgement and confirm who is dealing with your complaint.

-- Once an assessment and full investigation of your complaint has been made, we will respond with a decision.
-We will normally seek to do this within five working days.
-If this is not possible we will provide you with an expected date of response.
+- Once an assessment and full investigation of your complaint has been completed, we will respond with a decision within five working days.

-- It is our objective to conclude all complaints within eight weeks.
-In exceptional circumstances we may be unable to finalise a complaint within this time.
+- In exceptional circumstances we may be unable to finalise a complaint within this time.
 If so, we will write to you advising the reason for the delay and when we expect to issue a final response.
-If you are not satisfied with the delay, the Financial Ombudsman Service will accept a direct referral.
+If you are not satisfied with the delay, the Financial Ombudsman Service will be able to accept a direct referral.

 How we will deal with your complaint

-- If we have completed our investigation of your complaint and you remain dissatisfied following our response, you may refer your complaint to:
+- If we have completed our investigation of your complaint and you remain dissatisfied following our response, you may refer your complaint to the Financial Ombudsman Service.

 Financial Ombudsman Service